-- 53. The maintenance of the internal and external security of the State is vital and often claimed to be the primary duty of the State.
+- 54. The maintenance of the internal and external security of the State is vital and often claimed to be the primary duty of the State.
 Without security, the protection of the other values and interests of the State is not possible.
-Indeed, only a strong State can ensure a satisfactory level of law and order and the full protection of human rights. - 54.
+Indeed, only a strong State can ensure a satisfactory level of law and order and the full protection of human rights. - 55.
 In order to anticipate, prevent or protect itself against threats to its national security, a State needs effective intelligence and security services: intelligence is thus an inescapable necessity for modern governments.
-Few States take the view that they can dispense with an intelligence service (against foreign threats) and none is sufficiently immune from terrorism or the inquisitiveness of its neighbours to forego a security service. - 55.
-Internal security services are designed to enable governments to protect national security.
-Effectiveness often requires flexibility and secrecy.
-Undoubtedly, a variety of internal and external situations may arise in which the executive organ of the State must act quickly and decisively to protect the fundamental interests of the State and society.
-This may justify diverging from the ordinary standards of accountability for other types of public service.
-However, the very secrecy which is necessary in this field means that it cannot be subject to informal scrutiny by the media and other public watchdogs to the same extent as most areas of public administration.
-In this respect, improved democratic scrutiny of the security sector serves the dual purposes of ensuring efficiency and legitimacy.7
+Few States take the view that they can dispense with an intelligence service (against foreign threats) and none is sufficiently immune from terrorism or the inquisitiveness of its neighbours to forego a security service.

-As for the meaning of accountability in this report, see below paras 69-80.
+&lt;sup>5 As for the meaning of accountability in this report, see below paras 72-83.

+&lt;sup>6 In this study, the term "internal security service" and "internal security agency" are used as synonyms.
 Security can be defined as a state of being "secure" i.e. free from fear, damage etc., in other words, a (negative) state of there being an absence of threats.
 Security in a broader sense can also have the positive element of being in a position to advance one's goals.
-See generally on the concept of security and "securitisation" Bigo D. et al The Changing Landscape of European Liberty and Security, CHALLENGE Research Paper 4, 2007, www.libertysecurity.org.
+See generally on the concept of security and "securitisation" Bigo D. et al The Changing Landscape of European Liberty and Security, CHALLENGE Research Paper 4, 2007, www.libertysecurity;org.
 "Internal" security has traditionally been contrasted with "external" security, meaning threats of "foreign" origin.
-Nowadays, however, "internal" and "external" threats to the State can naturally be linked in a number of ways (see below paras 57-58).
+Nowadays, however, "internal" and "external" threats to the State can naturally be linked in a number of ways (see below paras 58-59).
 The present report does not deal with the important issues of the democratic oversight of the armed forces, of foreign intelligence services or of military intelligence services, except insofar as these perform internal security functions.
 The diffuse boundary between these services and the function of internal security, especially as regards the fight against terrorism, merits further study.
+As regards regulating signals intelligence services, see now CDL-AD(2015)011.